cloudnative-pg/cloudnative-pg/docs/src/certificates.md

     You can find all the secrets used by the cluster and their expiration dates in the cluster's status.

-Cloud Native PostgreSQL is very flexible when it comes to TLS certificates, and primarily operates in two modes:
+CloudNativePG is very flexible when it comes to TLS certificates, and primarily operates in two modes:

 1. [**operator managed**](#operator-managed-mode): certificates are internally
-   managed by the operator in a fully automated way, and signed using a CA created by Cloud Native PostgreSQL
+   managed by the operator in a fully automated way, and signed using a CA created by CloudNativePG
 2. [**user provided**](#user-provided-certificates-mode): certificates are
-   generated outside the operator and imported in the cluster definition as secrets - Cloud Native PostgreSQL integrates itself with cert-manager (see examples below)
+   generated outside the operator and imported in the cluster definition as secrets - CloudNativePG integrates itself with cert-manager (see examples below)

 You can also choose a hybrid approach, where only part of the certificates is